harryclements/sudoku/README.md

-# sudoku
+# Sudoku Solver

+## Outline

-A program that uses a brute force backtracking approach to find the solution to 9x9 sudoku puzzles in a matter of seconds.
+A 9x9 Sudoku Solver that makes use of a brute force backtracking algorithm and produces a solution in a matter of seconds.